Raykosan/ComfyUI_RaykoStudio/README.md

 - **Integrated Controls** — Opacity slider, flip toggles, and feather parameters accessible via node widgets

 ### 🪛 Usage
+For the overlay, it is better to use images with transparency (PNG, WebP, and TIFF files containing transparency) or images coming from the background removal node (RMBG).
+If you want to use a regular image or an RGB image with transparency for the overlay, but not RGBA, upload it via the RS rgb2rgba node.
+Node will make or correct the Alpha channel correctly.
 Connect the tensors `background_image` and `overlay_image` to the node and start the generation.
 Adjust the overlay using the markers on the canvas:
 - **Corners** - Proportional scaling from the center